Choose the Make/Model

 Factors that Effect Price

 Engine Time: Engines have a limited life expectancy or TBO (Time Before Overhaul).
 This number is based on when the average engine needs to be overhauled.
 If you purchase a plane that has 1500 hours on an engine with a 2000 TBO, you will have approximately 500 before you need to overhaul the engine.
 You will probably want to start saving for the occasion or if you plan on selling before that happens, you should know it may be a little harder to sell your plane as it approaches TBO.
 If you purchase a plane that has 1150 hours on an engine with a 1200 TBO, however, you should make sure you already have enough money to perform an overhaul.
+Be advised, TBO is based on averages.
+Just because an engine has a TBO of 2400 does not mean that it will make it to 2400 before an overhaul is needed.
+If not taken care of properly it could need an overhaul at 1100 or with proper care and some luck you might make it to 2800 hours or more.

 Exterior Condition: Painting an aircraft is very time consuming and can be quite costly so an aircraft in above average condition is worth several thousand dollars more than one that requires paint.
 Corrosion is another thing to consider.
 Many airplanes have it, especially if they come from humid areas near salt water.
 It can often be treated, but depending on the severity, it does reduce the value of the plane.
 It is always a good idea to get a mechanics opinion on this matter.

 Avionics: Radios play a major role in determining the value of the aircraft, adding more than $20,000.00 in some cases.
 Aircraft Blue Book has a formula for calculating this value.
 Vref also has a system for considering avionics upgrades.
-A qualified aircraft broker can help you put these figures into perspective.
+A qualified aircraft broker or appraiser can help you put these figures into perspective.

 Options/Modifications: Many airplanes have after market modifications that enhance the beauty or performance of the plane.
 It is important that these mods all have the proper FAA paperwork and log book endorsements.
 Some mods increase the value of the plane, while others improve the marketability.